 Ingestion of garbage, toxins, or foreign object

 We highly suggest keeping your dog on the food that we recommended to all buyers at the time of purchase.
 Regardless of the reason for switching your dogs food, even a simple change in diet can cause diarrhea especilally in puppies before a year old or even random "bloats".
 Sometimes dogs also develop an intolerance or sensitivity to certain foods or ingredients.
 If you suspect that your puppy has a food intolerance or sensitivity a good food is Purina pro plan sensitive skin & stomach.
+Feeding too much food at once can also be the problem.

 Sometimes the reason behind puppy diarrhea is simple.
 Stress is a huge cause of diarrhea in dogs just like it does in humans, and puppyhood is certainly a stressful time.
 Your puppy is constantly meeting new people and exploring new things, and adjusting to the routine of your household is sometimes enough to trigger stress-related diarrhea by itself.